yusufatmaca/estimate-pi-using-monte-carlo-method/README.md

 As explained above, we had a *square* dartboard and were tossing.
 In the normal world, we toss these darts with our dexterous arm (left- or right-handedness).
 Now, imagine that we have $n$ arms (where $n>2$) and that all of our $n$ arms are equally dexterous.
 Let's also imagine that we improved ourselves to the point where we could toss darts using almost all of our hands simultaneously.
 Now we're getting pretty close to parallelizing the problem.

 ## Return to Computer Science Realm to Solve the Problem
 The key characteristic of the **Monte Carlo method** is that **each random point is independent** of the others.
 This means that we can check multiple points in parallel.
 This brings us to **[data-level parallelism](https://en.wikipedia.org/wiki/Data_parallelism)**.
-We can follow the steps below to exploit data-parallelism.
+We can follow the steps below to exploit data parallelism.
 * Break the problem into chunks
 * Solve the equation for each independent chunk
 * Combine chunks